Basic Carpentry – Equipment and Materials

 Core ideas you must understand for this topic

-• SMART goals: Setting Specific, Measurable, Achievable, Relevant, and Time-bound objectives ensures your targets are clear and attainable.
+• SMART targets: Goals that are Specific, Measurable, Achievable, Relevant, and Time-bound.
+Using SMART criteria ensures your goals are realistic and trackable.

 Learning Objectives